 - Don’t forget to exercise!
 Going outside for a brisk walk between the main course and dessert can refresh your outlook and burn some calories.

 Don’t let all the good food and once-a-year desserts derail your healthy eating habits.
 But most importantly, enjoy your holidays and the people you’re with!

-Jeanette Nessett is a registered dietitian nutritionist and a health promotion interventionist with Lifespan’s Working Healthy program.
+Jeanette Nessett is a registered dietitian nutritionist and a community outreach specialist with the Lifespan Community Health Institute.